abhiashfaq/abhiashfaq/README.md

 - 👋 Hi, I’m @abhiashfaq
 - 👀 I’m interested in traveling
-- 🌱 I’m currently learning deploma
+- 🌱 I’m currently learning diploma
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me